Frequently Asked Questions

 - You require a lot of writing and my student is not doing well, what should I do?

 I get this question a lot and I fully sympathize with the anguish that can be caused by your student struggling in school.
-It is the primary reason for designing this web site.
+It is the primary reason for designing this web site, my YouTube channel with a variety of videos on the areas we cover, as well as several How Tos related to assignments.
 I wanted to give you as much information as possible to help you help your student.
 Although I would like to, it is impossible for me to give the 160 students I see each day the individual attention that only a parent can give.
 However, in general for students that I see struggling there are two major areas of concern: not doing their work, or lacking motivation.

 The second area of difficulty is in motivation.
 I try to vary the curriculum as much as possible to make it interesting and provide student choice; however, this is not always enough.
 Students need to learn to become self motivated learners if they are to succeed in academics and later on in life.
 There are numerous strategies for motivating a student, but the most effective strategy is setting high standards and consistently encouraging the student to meet them.
 I have provided several resources on my links page to parenting and child psychology sites.
 They are a good place to start for more specific suggestions on strategies for motivating your student.
 Good luck!